 PLACE LOGIC is now incorporated as its own company which utilises MCA and other analytical tools to understand existing urban development and help to inform future development patterns.
 The purpose of PLACE LOGIC is to help establish more walkable communities that facilitate sustainable lifestyles.

 Hugh Petter is a recognised authority on classical architecture and urban design.
+Hugh is a Director of PLACE LOGIC and is a Director of ADAM Architecture.
 With 20 years’ experience, Hugh has a broad portfolio of completed work that includes new buildings and alterations, extensions and repairs to historic properties, as well as design consultancy and masterplanning.
 After graduating with Distinction from Portsmouth School of Architecture in 1990, Hugh won Rome Scholarships in 1990 and 1991 before returning to London in 1992 to establish the Foundation Course at The Prince of Wales’s Institute of Architecture where he served as Senior Tutor for six years.

 Peter Critoph is Associate Director for PLACE LOGIC and for ADAM Urbanism, the urban design and master planning branch of ADAM Architecture.
 Peter specialises in urban design and masterplanning work and plays an important role in the new urban design projects from major urban extensions to new villages, village extensions and commercial housing developments.